Vishnuvardhana: Wars against the Kalyani Chalukyas

 After his successes in the south, Vishnuvardhana swiftly turned north with the intention of breaking free from his overlord, the great Western Chalukya King Vikramaditya VI.
 Between c.1117 and c.1120, Vishnuvardhana successfully dealt with the Chalukyan armies at Kannegala (c.1118), occupied a strategic fort at Hanagal, defeated the Chalukyan commander Boppanna at Hallur (c.1120) and spread his control over the Banavasi and Humacha regions.
 By c.1122, he had reached the Krishna river.
 Here he was defeated by the powerful Sinda chief Achugi, a commander loyal to the Chalukya emperor.
 Vishnuvardhana thus had to accept, for the time being, subordination to the Chalukya throne.
 But he was not to be subdued for long.
-After the death of Vikarmaditya VI, the Hoysala monarch re-captured Hanagal, Uchchangi and Bankapura by c.1140 and marched north of the Tungabhadra river up to Lakkundi.
+After the death of Vikarmaditya VI, the Hoysala monarch re-captured Hanagal, Uchchangi and Bankapura by c.1140 and marched north of the Tungabhadra River up to Lakkundi.
 The historian Majumdar claims Vishnuvardhana controlled areas in the Krishna river region even around c.1131 and performed the prestigious Tulapurusha ceremony, a symbol of sovereignty, despite his nominal subordination to the Chalukyas.
 Historians are divided over the year when Vishnuvardhana died.
 Sastri, S.K.
 Aiyangar and Desai are of the opinion he died in c.1152.
 But Kamath claims there is evidence the Vishnuvardhana died a little earlier because the Yalladahalli record of c.1145 proclaims his son Narasimha I the Hoysala monarch.

 Architectural legacy

 Vishnuvardhana was a great builder.
-To celebrate his success against the Cholas, he built the Jain Basadis at Kambadahalli and Shravanbelgola and Several Hindu temples in his Kingdom, and the spectacular Vijayanarayana temple at Belur (also called the Chennakesava Temple, dedicated to the Hindu god Vishnu).
+To celebrate his success against the Cholas, he built the Jain Basadis at Kambadahalli and Shravanbelgola and several Hindu temples in his Kingdom, and the spectacular Chennakesava Temple at Belur (also called the Vijayanarayana temple), dedicated to the Hindu god Vishnu.
 Around the same time, the Hoysaleswara Temple, more ornate than the one at Belur and dedicated to the Hindu god Shiva was consecrated.
 These two temples of Belur and Halebidu, and the Keshava temple at Somanathapura (built by Hoysala king Narsimha III) were accorded UNESCO World Heritage Site status.
-With in the Chennakesava temple complex is the smaller yet ornate Kappe Chennigaraya temple built by Vishnuvardhana's noted queen Shantaladevi.
-The Vithoba temple in Pandharpur was also built by him.
+Within the Chennakesava temple complex is the smaller yet ornate Kappe Chennigaraya temple built by Vishnuvardhana's noted queen Shantaladevi.
+The Vithoba Temple in Pandharpur, Maharashtra was also built by him.